ooibc88/blockbench/benchmark/fabric-v2.2/README.md

 ```

 ## Start up the helper processes.
-This part is necessary as Fabriv 2.2 does not provide C++ SDK.
+This part is necessary as Fabric 2.2 does not provide C++ SDK.
 To work around, we wrap up the Fabric's service into a json web service, implemented by NodeJS.
 In macro benchmarks, client drivers will contact these helpers processes to interact with Fabric network.

 Note down their listening addresses and ports.